miguelgonpam/VM-i386-32bit/README.md

 ln -s /usr/local/gcc-i386/bin/i386-linux-musl-gcc gcc-i386
 ```
 Result will be a `gcc-i386` symbolic link in our current folder that we can run with `./gcc-i386`. \
-This process also brings cross binutils as `objdump` or `readelf`.
+Compiling the `musl-cross-make` project also brings cross binutils as `objdump` or `readelf`.
+Useful when looking for vulnerabilities within the code or understanding the program's flow.

 ## Files

-`proc.c` is the main file, which will contain the `int main()` function and will use every other file.
+### Lib directory
+Lib directory contains all the project's header files (.h).

-`flags.h` is the header file implemented in `flags.c`.
+-`flags.h` is the header file implemented in `flags.c`.
 It defines flags values (bit position). \
+-`instr.h` is the header file that defines all the instruction functions (add, sub, ret...). \
+-`syscall.h` is the header file that defines all the syscalls. \
+-`trad_syscall.h`defines the `Syscall32bits` type, used by `trad_syscall.c` to translate i386 syscall numbers and args to x86_64 syscalls. \
+-`typesi386.h` defines types in both 32 and 64 bits so the syscall translation is easier. \
+-`loader.h` is the header file that defines the functions needed to load the executable. \
+-`interface.h` is the header file that defines the functions needed to create the program's interface. \
+-`interrupts.h` defines the header for the interrupts implementation file.

+### Source directory
+Source directory contains all the project's implementation files (.c).

+-`proc.c` is the main file, which will contain the `int main()` function and will use every other file. \
-`flags.c` is the implementation file of `flags.h`.
+-`flags.c` is the implementation file of `flags.h`.
 It implements the functions needed to set, clear, complement and test flags.
-It also contains the `EFLAGS` register
+It also contains the `EFLAGS` register. \

-`instr.h` is the header file that defines all the instruction functions (add, sub, ret...). \
-`instr.c` is the implementation of the `instr.h` file.
-It also contains the 32 bit registers (eax, eip, esp, ecx, edx, ebx, ebp, esi, edi, conceived as a uint32_t) and the memory, conceived as a uint8_t pointer, with a real memory allocation of 2^32 bytes (4GB).
+-`instr.c` is the implementation of the `instr.h` file.
+It also contains the 32 bit registers (eax, eip, esp, ecx, edx, ebx, ebp, esi, edi, conceived as a uint32_t) and the memory, conceived as a uint8_t pointer, with a real memory allocation of 2^32 bytes (4GB). \

-`syscall.h` is the header file that defines all the syscalls. \
-`syscall.c` is the implementataion file for `syscall.h`.
-Implements the argument transalte from 32 to 64 bit and does the 64bit syscall.
+-`syscall.c` is the implementataion file for `syscall.h`.
+Implements the argument transalte from 32 to 64 bit and does the 64bit syscall. \

-`trad_syscall.h`defines the `Syscall32bits` type, used by `trad_syscall.c` to translate i386 syscall numbers and args to x86_64 syscalls. \
-`trad_syscall.c` translates i386 syscalls into x86_64 syscalls.
+-`trad_syscall.c` translates i386 syscalls into x86_64 syscalls. \

-`types.h` defines types in both 32 and 64 bits so the syscall translation is easier.

-`loader.h` is the header file that defines the functions needed to load the executable. \
-`loader.c` is the implementation file that actually loads the executable bytecode into the memory.
+-`loader.c` is the implementation file that actually loads the executable bytecode into the memory. \

-`interface.h` is the header file that defines the functions needed to create the program's interface. \
-`interface.c` is the implementation file that implements the interface.
+-`interface.c` is the implementation file that implements the interface. \

-`interrupts.h` defines the header for the interrupts implementation file. \
-`interrupts.c` implements both the dispatcher and interrupts handling functions.
+-`interrupts.c` implements both the dispatcher and interrupts handling functions. \
+-`typesi386.c` implements some auxiliary functions to translate types from 32bit to 64bit.

 ## Interface use
 ```